AtanasovAtanas/interactive-content/EN/02-HTML-Structure/02-Forms.md

 `<textarea>` – defines a multi-line input field.
 A text area can hold an unlimited number of characters.
 The size of a text area can be specified by the cols and rows attributes or through CSS height and width properties.

-`rows` – specifies the visible number of lines in a text area;
+`rows` – specifies the visible number of lines in a text area

 `cols` – specifies the visible width of a text area.

 Example